Tutorial: Azure Active Directory integration with Canvas

 e.
 Click Add User.

-You can use any other Canvas user account creation tools or APIs provided by Canvas to provision AAD user accounts.
+You can use any other Canvas user account creation tools or APIs provided by Canvas to provision Azure AD user accounts.

 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

-When you click the Canvas tile in the Access Panel, you should get automatically signed-on to your Canvas application.
+When you click the Canvas tile in the Access Panel, you should be automatically signed in to the Canvas for which you set up SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.